 - Checks to see if an SFHA cluster is running with the supported platform.
-The CP server requires SFHA to be installed and configured before its configuration. - 8 Communication between the CP server and application clusters is secured by HTTPS from Release 6.1.0 onwards.
-However, clusters on earlier release versions (prior to 6.1.0) that are using IPM-based communication are still supported.
+The CP server requires SFHA to be installed and configured before its configuration. - Communication between the CP server and application clusters is secured by HTTPS from Release 6.1.0 onwards.